paezha/University-AI-Panel/README.md

-    the human inclination to favor suggestions made by automated decision-making systems, means that even when a human takes responsibility for decisions, AI companies remain unaccountable for their role in influencing outcomes[^69].
-A poignant example involving AI-based face recognition and online proctoring is related by Hill (2022).
+    the human inclination to favor suggestions made by automated decision-making systems, means that even when a human takes responsibility for decisions, AI companies remain unaccountable for their role in influencing outcomes.
+GenAI is not a toy, as Air Canada discovered when the company was found liable for “negligent misrepresentation”, after a court denied claims by the airline that the chatbot it deployed was somehow responsible for its own actions as an effectively separate legal entity (Garcia 2024).

 [^29]: Drs.
 Eric Mollick and Lilach Mollick are members of Wharton
     Interactive in the business school of the University of